Bunniapp/biddog/README.md

 - The auction period `K` is denominated in epochs instead of blocks, where each epoch is an amount of time in seconds.
 In `AmAmm.sol` this value is set to 1 hour.
   - This change was made to better support different networks with different block times (e.g. L2s).
 - When withdrawing from the deposit of the next bid, we enforce `D_next / R_next >= K` instead of `D_top / R_top + D_next / R_next >= K` to ensure that the deposit of a bid cannot go below `R * K` before the bid becomes active.
+- After the top bid's deposit depletes we make sure that the next bid has existed for at least `K` epochs before making it active.

 ## Installation